livegnik/2way-poc-design/02-architecture/managers/07-graph-manager.md

 * Global sequence values are allocated.
 * All operations persist in one transaction.
-* Sync metadata is derived solely from schema.
+* Domain membership metadata (`sync_flags`, domain eligibility, and other storage controlled fields) is computed inside Graph Manager using schema and sync-domain configuration, and callers cannot supply or override these values.
 * Serialized context is released after commit.

 ### 7.6 Post commit events